youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ![Prevalence Ratio - Current](/assets/images/etir_prevalence_ratio1.png)

 We can generate a curve for each day.
 We plot a sample of days below.
-Note that the curve flattens as the pandemic progresses, signally the decreasing effects of test positivity.
+Note that the curve lowers and flattens as the pandemic progresses, signaling 1) a lower prevalence ratio as testing expands and 2) the decreasing effects of test positivity.

 ![Prevalence Ratio - Various Dates](/assets/images/etir_prevalence_ratio2.png)